Influence of penetration depth on jets on giant planets: equatorial jet direction, jet numbers, and jet energy fraction: The smoothness of jets

-This estimate reasonably well predicts the outcomes observed in numerical simulations (Fig.~S4).
-Equation~\ref{eq:Ejet_to_Etot} shows that $E_{jet}/E_{tot}$ is primarily influenced by $n_{\beta}/n_{Rh}$, assuming that $n_e$ is significantly larger than $n_{\beta}$ (Table~\ref{tab:planets}).
+The theoretical estimate (Equation~\ref{eq:Ejet_to_Etot}) shows that $E_{jet}/E_{tot}$ is primarily influenced by the zonostrophic parameter, $n_{\beta}/n_{Rh}$ \citep{galperin2006anisotropic,sukoriansky2007arrest}, assuming that $n_e$ is significantly larger than $n_{\beta}$ (Table~\ref{tab:planet_parameter}).
 A greater separation between $n_\beta$ and $n_{Rh}$ leads to more energy being stored in jets rather than eddies, making this ratio a useful qualitative metric for predicting the jet energy fraction.
 By substituting the definitions of $n_\beta$ and $n_{Rh}$, we find that $n_\beta/n_{Rh} \sim \varepsilon^{1/20}\beta^{1/10} \mu^{-1/4}$.
-Consequently, higher energy injection rate $\varepsilon$, higher $\beta$ value (indicating either faster rotation rate or smaller planetary radius), or weaker large-scale damping $\mu$, results in more energy concentrated in the jets, making them smoother.
+Consequently, a higher energy injection rate $\varepsilon$, a higher $\beta$ value (indicating either faster rotation rate or smaller planetary radius), or a weaker large-scale damping $\mu$, result in more energy concentrated in the jets, making them smoother.
+Within our simulation parameters, the deformation radius does not significantly affect the jet energy fraction.